datasciencecampus/NBS-LLM-classifier/README.md

 style manual color:#2121,fill-opacity:0,stroke-width:0px
 ```

-The ISCO and ISIC classification schemes are combined with 4-digit coded occupations and activities from the Nigeria Labour Force Survey (NLFS) to create a knowledgebase.
-These labelled examples are are embedded as vectors and saved alongside the original free text as a VectorStore object.
+The ISCO and ISIC classification schemes are combined with 4-digit coded occupations and economic activities from the Nigeria Labour Force Survey (NLFS) to create a knowledgebase.
+These labelled examples are embedded as vectors and saved alongside the original free text as a VectorStore object.
 The transformation of text into numerical representations is handled by a vectoriser model.
 Query data from a different wave of the NLFS is also embedded as a vector and searched against the labelled examples in the VectorStore.
 The semantic similarity or distance between each vector query and knowledgebase entry is then calculated.
 The nearest N labelled examples are returned with their distance. <br />

 **Example output** <br />